Eyes & Sight: How to keep your vision healthy in the digital age

 These are all high in "beta carotene" a red-orange pigment which gives them their distinctive colour and this same substance has also been proven to be highly beneficial for your eyes and vision.

-Natural Remedies For Eyesight & Vision
+Tips & Ideas For Supporting Eyesight & Vision

 You might feel a little disorientated doing this, but so long as you’re not doing something dangerous (like driving a car or riding a bike where you need perfect vision), every time you do it you’ll be giving your eyes an opportunity to heal – particularly if you throw in a few little eye exercises as well.